 25. How is CO poisoning treated?

-Decontamination (removal of the patient from the exposure); maintain an open airway and assist ventilation if necessary; oxygen (high-flow 100% O2, tight-fitting mask); hyperbaric O2 to speed up CO elimination if CO levels are above a certain threshold; treatment of seizures if they occur; and, EKG monitoring.
+Decontamination (removal of the patient from the exposure); maintain an open airway and assist ventilation if necessary; oxygen (high-flow 100% O2, tight-fitting mask); hyperbaric O2 to speed up CO elimination if CO levels are above a certain threshold; treatment of seizures if they occur; and EKG monitoring.

 26. What are some long-term consequences of CO poisoning?

-At higher risk of developing neuropsychiatric sequelae such
+At higher risk of developing neuropsychiatric sequelae such as persistent vegetative state, Parkinsonism, impaired concentration and memory, or mood disorders.

 27. What is the mechanism of long-term consequences of CO poisoning?